-Warby Parker is a prime example of a brand that is building up their omnichannel strategy on a data-driven backbone.
+Warby Parker is a prime example of a brand that is building up its omnichannel strategy on a data-driven backbone.
 They use data generated from in-app, online and in-store sales and interactions to better equip themselves and their technology for the future.

 Warby Parker used the data collected from these engagements to make decisions -- like where to advertise, where to open storefronts, and what information to include in certain parts of their website.
 Seventy-five percent of their audience was found to browse the website for information before making a purchase, so the company made that search easier across all mediums and platforms.